rakutentech/js-miniapp/js-miniapp-sdk/README.md

 ### 4. Show Interstitial Ad

-This is a helper function to make request to js bridge to show Iterstitial ads on the native SDK, The response is captured by a specific response type that is called InterstitialAdResponse and can be found here `src/types/responseTypes/interstitial/index.ts`.
+This is a helper function to make request to js bridge to show Iterstitial ads on the native SDK, The response is captured by a specific response type that is called InterstitialAdResponse and can be found [here](src/types/responseTypes/interstitial/index.ts).

-This is an intersection type consisting of a base interface called AdResponse can be found in  `src/types/responseTypes/AdResponse.ts` and InterStitial interface

 There is an adType key in the response type which is a value from AdTypes enum and the value for this response is set to `AdTypes.INTERSTITIAL`